 As cutting through wood or MDF results in a lot of sawdust, ensure that your table saw comes with dust extraction ports near the blade.
 Before purchasing, double-check the size of these ports and that they are compatible with your vacuum cleaner or dust extraction system.

-Using dust extraction ports ensures that your work remains visible, essential for safety and accuracy.
+Using dust extraction ports ensures that your work remains visible, which is essential for safety and accuracy.
 It also means less mess to clean up at the end of your cutting job and reduces the amount of harmful dust floating around.

 Blades come in various diameters.
 When buying a table saw, look for one that can handle multiple blade sizes.